asyncapi/website/pages/docs/concepts/asyncapi-document/resuable-parts.md

 ## External URL

-You can use the ref keyword to reference an external URL.
+You can use the $ref keyword to reference an external URL.
 Ensure the external URL should provide the referenced component in a compatible format, such as YAML or JSON.

-The image below defines the process of referencing an external URL.
+The diagram below defines the process of referencing an external URL.

 ```mermaid
 graph LR